xinmiaow/STAT545-hw-Wang-Xinmiao/hw03/hw03_Gapminder.md

 The table below summarizes the maximum and minimum of GDP per capita for each continents.

 We can see the maximum of GDP per capita in Asia is the largest one among five continents, along with a widest range.
 Both maximum and minimum of GDP per capita in Africa are the smallest among these continents.
-The GDP per capita in Oceania has the narrowest range.

 The plot following with the table also tells us the information.